Saint James School of Medicine: Accreditation

 Both of Saint James School of Medicine's campuses are listed in the World Directory of Medical Schools (WDMS).
 Graduates of Saint James are eligible for the United States Medical Licensing Examination (USMLE) and ECFMG Certification, as well as the Canadian Medical Licensing Exams (Medical Council of Canada Qualifying Examination).

-In September 2009, the Caribbean Accreditation Authority for Education in Medicine and other Health Professions (CAAM-HP) granted Saint James' Anguilla campus initial accreditation as a developing school.
-In July 2015, CAAM-HP extended Saint James' Anguilla campus' initial provisional accreditation with probation for one year, until 2016.
-The Anguilla campus' CAAM-HP initial provisional accreditation with probation was extended for one year in July 2016.
-In August 2018, CAAM-HP extended Saint James' initial provisional accreditation again for one year.
+The Accreditation Commission of Colleges of Medicine granted Saint James School of Medicine accreditation for three years in 2019.
+Later, in 2022, Saint James received a further three-year full accreditation until December 31st, 2025..
+In May 2025 ACCM announced that the school has renewed its accreditation for another three years.
+The new approval is scheduled to expire in December 2028.

-As of May 24, 2019, the Accreditation Commission of Colleges of Medicine granted Saint James School of Medicine conditional accreditation for three years, until May 21, 2022.
+Prior to July 2024, the school had maintained accreditation with the Caribbean Accreditation Authority for Education in Medicine and other Health Professions (CAAM-HP).
+However, in July 2024, after years of maintaining accreditation, the school voluntarily withdrew from the CAAM-HP process as part of a broader strategic initiative to align with other recognized accrediting organizations.

-The St. Vincent campus is registered with the National Accreditation Board (NAB) of the Government of St. Vincent and the Grenadines.
-And is operating under a provisional accreditation from CAAM-HP.
-The campus was recently assessed for certification and is waiting on results.
+The St. Vincent campus is also recognized by the National Accreditation Board (NAB) of the Government of St. Vincent and the Grenadines.

 Financial Aid

 Saint James School of Medicine (SJSM) has entered into an arrangement with Delta Financial Solutions, Inc. (Delta) to provide qualified students with a private student loan program.
+Saint James School of Medicine is not eligible for United States federal loans.